A00483386/A00483386_MCDA5510/README.md

 ***

 ## Origin
-Project Samir was initialized back in 2001 by two developers from Delhi, India.
+Project **Samir** was initialized back in 2001 by two developers from **Delhi, India**.
 Its first commit was on the 22nd of March, with a commit message "WAA!".
-Since then, it has gone through several development stages, with its most recent standalone release being v23.0.0.
+Since then, it has gone through several development stages, including a 4 year sprint where it gained a **B.Tech (CSE)** Certification from developers at **Amity University, Noida**, with its most recent standalone release being v**23**.0.0, with a SHA-256 hash of **A00483386**.

+## Reach us
+You can contact the current developer of the project by emailing **Samir.Amin.Sheikh@smu.ca**.

+## Roadmap
+The current aim of Project Samir is to expand its database by accessing resources from incredible sources like **Saint Mary's University**, especially regarding topics related to **artificial general intelligence, API development, robotics and neuroscience**.

 ## Features
-- Can be compiled on Python, C++, C#, Java and other similar languages.
+- Can be compiled on **Python, C++, C#, Java and other similar languages**.
-- Compatible with games like the Dark Souls series, the Zelda series, Cyberpunk 2077, etc.
+- Compatible with games like the **Dark Souls series, the Zelda series, Cyberpunk 2077**, etc.
 - Can tokenize English, Hindi, French and Japanese
 - Enjoys physical activities.

-## Roadmap
-The current aim of Project Samir is to expand its database by accessing resources from incredible sources like Saint Mary's University, especially regarding topics related to artificial general intelligence, API development, robotics and neuroscience.